 Training gloves are generally heavier than competition gloves or standard gloves, coming in at anything from 8-16 ounces.
 The extra padding will definitely make your training sessions much more comfortable.

 A simple method to determine the size of the glove you’ll need is to measure the circumference of your hand, just below the knuckles.
-If your right handed, use your right hand and vice versa.
+If you’re right-handed, use your right hand and vice versa.

 As you will soon find out, some gloves are padded a lot more than others, but the UFC guidelines state that there must be at least 1 inch of padding over the knuckle area and this should the standard.

-The purpose of wearing gloves is to protect your hands so there should be no arguing over the amount of padding that your gloves has.
+The purpose of wearing gloves is to protect your hands so there should be no arguing over the amount of padding that your gloves have.